 “This course is expensive.”
 If you haven’t effectively portrayed the value of your course, people may think of it as expensive rather than valuable.
 One way to prove the value of your course is with language like, “The information in this course is worth well over $900, but I’m selling it for just $150,” or, “This course will help you earn $1,000, but I’m giving it away for just $150.”

 “I could learn how to do this on my own.”
-In the internet age you can learn basically whatever you fancy online and for free.
-But that’s not the point of online courses.
 Online courses are a shortcut to an outcome and that’s what you have to emphasize in your copy.
-Say something like, “It took me 2 years to master this concept, but I’ll get you to where I am in just three weeks.”
+Say something like, “It took me two years to master this concept, but I’ll get you to where I am in just three weeks.”

 “Why would I buy from you when _______ is selling a course on the same topic?”
-A lot of course instructors get a case of “imposter syndrome” where they feel that they’re not enough of an expert to be selling a course on their topic, and that thought might run through your student’s minds, too.
+A lot of course instructors get a case of “imposter syndrome.”
 Say something like, “I’ve been where you’ve been, and it wasn’t all that long ago.
-I remember what you’re going through because I was in your shoes just 2 years ago.
-I’m not some expert who has been teaching on this topic for 20 years and has long since forgotten what it feels like to be in the beginning stages, I’m simply someone who figured out what works and wants to share my method with you.”
+I remember what you’re going through because I was in your shoes just two years ago.”

 “But how do I know I can trust you?”
-When it comes down to it, to someone you don’t know, you’re just a random person on the internet.
 Chances are you customers have never met you, and you could be anyone hiding behind a fake online identity.
 Building trust online is a very important component of making sales.
 One way to build trust is through testimonials.
 Testimonials show that other people trusted you and are glad that they did.

 5. Use clear calls to action

-So be upfront and ask people to purchase or sign up for your course, because that’s why you brought them to your sales page in the first place (and that’s why they’re there).
+So be upfront and ask people to purchase or sign up for your course.
+That’s why you brought them to your sales page in the first place, and that’s why they’re there.

 Make sure that your sales copy is less about you and more about your audience and your online course.

-Benefit driven language helps people visualize what the outcome of the course will be, and they’re going to be more excited to buy.
+Benefit-driven language helps people visualize what the outcome of the course will be.
+In turn, this makes them more excited to buy.

-Here are 10 great online voices to subscribe and absorb.
+Here are 10 great online voices that use sales copy that converts.